jomolesk/reference-architectures/docs/index.md

 ---
 # Azure Reference Architectures

-Our reference architectures are arranged by scenario, with multiple related architectures grouped together.
+Our reference architectures are arranged by scenario, with several related architectures for each scenario.
-Each individual architecture offers recommended practices and prescriptive steps, as well as an executable component that embodies the recommendations.
+Each reference architecture describes recommended practices and prescriptive steps, as well as an executable component that embodies the recommendations.
-Many of the architectures are progressive; building on top of preceding architectures that have fewer requirements.

 <section class="series">